You Had Me At Sarducci!!!

 I was also excited because, due to an earlier sketch in the season, I knew that Close Encounters was recently released so I was assuming he'd have a run in with the Coneheads, my favorite reoccurring characters so far meeting a movie that I like to watch at least once every couple years.
 Not only that but I have the same relationship with the movie Jaws, so I was expecting to see the land shark.

 The above piqued my interested by merely seeing Dreyfuss's name and a tiny random thumbnail.
 Then the show started, and I was 150% on board when Don Pardo announced the special guest, Father Guido Sarducci.
 This man has always cracked me up from SNL to SCTV.
 He's one of my favorite types of people on the planet who are so devoted to character that it genuinely feels like his true personal reality.

 All in all, it was a pretty good show, and neither Dreyfuss nor Sarducci let me down, and with that, it's time to share what I saw as I give you...

 The Wicker Breakdown:

-- Richard Dreyfuss then goes to introduce Jimmy Buffett but is interrupted by the soundtrack to Jaws which makes Dreyfuss nervous for a bit but then the show just goes on.
+Richard Dreyfuss then goes on to introduce Jimmy Buffett but is interrupted by the soundtrack to Jaws which makes Dreyfuss nervous for a bit but then the show just goes on.

 Once again, this was a pretty fun show and here were my favorite moments.
 First, I loved seeing Guido Sarducci because I'm a huge fan.
 Next, I liked the Cone Encounters Of The Third Kind sketch because I love both the original movie as well as the Conehead Klan.
 Finally, I was a fan of the opening marijuana sketch because I'm always in for a convoluted map journey while telling the crazy backstory of a very mundane event.